ceberle00/startup/README.md

 - **DB/Login** - Store users, votes, and playlists in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated and a friend of the user.
 - **WebSocket** - See the results of votes in real time and being able to see the playlist change in real time, also obtains info for all songs available on Spotify
 - **React** - Application ported to use the React web framework.

+## HTML Deliverable:

+For this deliverable I built out the structure of my application using HTML.

+- HTML pages - Seven HTML page, including the login page, the home, the page for creating a playlist, voting on songs, the song voting results, and a page for adding friends
+- Links - The login page automatically links to the main page.
+The main page links to the page that has your already created playlists, where to add friends, and how to create new playlists.
+On these pages there are links to suggesting a new song and a link to the page for voting on the song
+- Text - There's a value description of the app on the home page, and voting has a text saying what song they're voting to add to what playlist
+- Images - I mainly just included the spotify logo, but I might get rid of that because idk copyright law
+- DB/Login - Input box and submit button for login.
+The voting choices are data submitted by the users
+- WebSocket - The count of voting results represent the tally of realtime votes, and maybe they will take song info from a list of available songs on spotify